Organisation by Cynefin domain

 July 10, 2016

-So after I dropped Sonja off I set off for a four hour road trip with the camera (restored from its dip into a tidal pool near Sydney) around the Wales spotting coast and back over the mountains.
+So after I dropped Sonja off I set off for a four-hour road trip with the camera (restored from its dip into a tidal pool near Sydney) around the coast for a spot of Whale spotting and then back over the mountains.
 I’ll link to the pictures when I have loaded them at home tomorrow.
-I was listing to an audio book of Swallow Dale, which I know by heart anyway so between stops for pictures of waves and penguins I had a chance to think about.
+I was listening to an audiobook of Swallow Dale, which I know by heart anyway so between stops for pictures of waves and penguins I had a chance to think about it.
 Settled into the lounge at Cape Town I had a chance to play around with a first draft of an alternative.
-To be clear I don’t think this is it yet and I may go to a graphic artist or cartoonists for something simpler and more usable.
+To be clear I don’t think this is it yet and I may go to a graphic artist or cartoonist for something simpler and more usable.
 But it is a first step.

 It is far from complete, the cliff needs to be right and disorder is probably a black hole but it is a start.
 Open for comment and feedback

-1. Obvious in the tetrahedrons was shows as a rigid hierarchy with network activity disconnected, top down direction is all.
-I have’t really changed that as it is the only appropriate model the domain of best practice.
+1. Obvious in the tetrahedrons was shown as a rigid hierarchy with network activity disconnected, top-down direction is all.
+I haven’t really changed that as it is the only appropriate model in the domain of best practice.
 This domain has rigid coupling

 2. Complicated is again largely unchanged.
-I have show it as a matrix, the most common form and the most appropriate.
-In the tetrahedrons it was shown as both hierarchical and network connects as rigid links.
-In this domain the coupling is looser, but still controlling.
+I have shown it as a matrix, the most common form and the most appropriate.
+In the tetrahedrons, it was shown as both hierarchical and network connections as rigid links.
+In this domain, the coupling is looser but still controlling.

 4. In chaos we show a state of randomness, the tetrahedrons show it as no connectivity.
 So again no major change.